pasitconsulting/ansible/README.md

 then check the cert store and see it has created a server cert but not a client cert

+    ls -l /etc/pki/tls/certs
+  you should see a directory with the syslogng server name and a pem cert below it

+       cat /etc/pki/tls/certs/[syslogng-server]/[syslogng-server].pem

 4) reboot the syslog-ng server/relay

 5) once back up after reboot, check syslog-ng is running & logging the local syslogng server/relay itself